turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 Note: If you are installing Ruby 3.2.2 for the first time, you WILL have to reinstall all of your gems.
 Gems reside on your computer per version of Ruby, and every time you add a new version of Ruby, you will have to reinstall all of your gems for that version of ruby.

+If you need a guide on how to upgrade [check this out](https://backend.turing.edu/module3/misc/ruby_and_rails_versions)

 ## Core Learning Goals of Mod 3